swingflip-repo-archive/Generic-Genero-Application-Template-Lite/README.md

   - Javascript enabled web browsers

 ### GGAT's Main Features
-  - Fully structured GST project with all configs ready to compile and go!
+  - Fully structured GST project with all configs already set up.
+Just compile and go!
   - Built in app and db maintenance tools with DB modification scripts.
   - Modular design to enable developers to build on top of GGAT without lots of setup.
   - Multitude of different configurable settings to change the way the application functions.